geoffholden/GeoffHolden.com/content/resume.md

 		-	Submitted the papers to be included in IEEE Xplore.

 	-	Publications Committee Member -- 17th International Engineering Management Conference (IEMC2005)

--	St. John's Linux Users Group

-	Was a key organizer and very active member of the group from 1998 to 2006.
-This involved both giving regular seminars and organizing a moderately sized group.

 ---